learn-co-students/html-basics-well-formed-html-document-lab-online-web-prework/README.md

 including information about the page that is useful to search engines, and also contains the `title`, which will show up at the top of a browser window, typically in the _tab_.
 The `body` section contains all the content our users will see and interact with on the page.
+Make sure to include at least some text in the title tag.

 In order to pass this lab, your task is to create a well formed document using the tags we've discussed.
 You can run the tests for this lab via `learn`.
 Make